 Some shy away from exploring their bodies through shame, feeling that it is somehow wrong or uncomfortable.
 Sex education in school is often lacking in offering practical information so many young people leave school with no idea how to have an orgasm.

-A recent survey by The Eve Appeal (2016) found that half of young women (aged 16-25) couldn’t locate the vagina on a medical diagram.
+A survey by The Eve Appeal (2016) found that half of young women (aged 16-25) couldn’t locate the vagina on a medical diagram.
 Sadly, 65% of the women found it difficult to use the word vagina, demonstrating a lack of knowledge amongst UK women.

 We’re constantly being told we should all achieve an orgasm during penetrative sex but this is only true for around 30% of the female population, with the majority of vulva owners only orgasming through clitoral stimulation during sexual intercourse.
 If you aren’t enjoying sufficient clitoral stimulation during sex, the chances are you won’t orgasm.